 Oliveira Funeral Home – provides dignified cremation options to meet the personalized desires of families.
-As a funeral service we believe the value of personalization, sharing memories and coming to grips with the reality of death.
+As a funeral service, we believe in the value of personalization, sharing memories, and coming to grips with the reality of death.
 At times, families believe that a simple cremation is more convenient but later regret not saying goodbye to their loved one, in a proper way.
 A person was once saying “we make a big fuss over the birth of a baby that is brand new to the world and under celebrate the death of someone that lived a full rewarding life!”
 Like any event, we all have options about what is more appropriate for us.
 It has been proven that viewing the body of a loved one in a peaceful state makes it easier for family and friends to say goodbye and gain closure with that loved one.
 The following are several options available:

 A contemporary or religious ceremony can be scheduled in the funeral home chapel.

 A Church Memorial Celebration can be personalized with special Family photographs and memorabilia.

 Memorial Registry Book, Memorial Service Folders, and photographs can personalize the service or ceremony of your loved one.
 This is a service without the body present.
 A visitation, burial or cremation may or may not have preceded the memorial service and family and friends are invited to a ceremony at the chapel of the funeral home or a church to a ceremony for sharing and remembering the deceased at the time either before or after the deceased has been placed in their final resting place and is free from the presence of a casket and it can be arranged with photographs and personal items from the deceased.
 Our funeral professionals are here to help you decide what is right for you and your family.
 Oliveira Funeral Home – has prided itself in offering a wide range of services.
 The choices are yours.